Equipment for hire

 8 specimens available |

 2kW fresnel Spot for pole operation of pan, tilt and focus.
 A mainstay of television production lighting at BBC Television Centre in the 1960s and 1970s.
-Four of our examples are fully practical.
+All eight of our examples are fully practical with new wiring and lamps.

 |